-It was recently nominated for the 2016 Tiny House of the Year, and is one great little home.
+This is Tave’s tiny home on wheels that she built for less than $20k.
+It was actually nominated for the 2016 Tiny House of the Year and is one great little home.
 Tave made this place her own in the 9 months she spent building it, adding a crafting/sewing station as well as a home office.
-Read about her whole building experience on her blog.

 I have been living in my house for about 6 months and have never been happier.
 My house is designed by me, for me, and I have a place for everything.
 I am an avid crafter and needed space for my fabric and supplies.
 I was even able to keep my oversized ironing board.
 I made a sewing machine storage cabinet with a drop-leaf front, which can also serve as a kitchen table.
 My countertop is stainless steel with a drop-leaf butcher block bar.
 I have two counter stools that fold flat and store in my headboard cabinet.
 I frankensteined a couple of swing-arm monitor mounts into a computer workstation which can be adjusted to sit or stand at.
 I have drawers built in under my bed for my clothes, with cubbies on either end for other storage.
 My mattress lifts up and I store seasonal clothes and bedding under it, behind the drawers and cubbies.
 A narrow cabinet runs the full length of my headboard and I have shelves on top of that to the ceiling.
 Having a full-size washer AND dryer was important to me and that was one of the biggest challenges but we made it work.

 There were quite a few rough days during the build where I lamented ever starting the project but now, every day I wake up, look around, and just feel blessed.